A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 For example: a plan with a deductible that is $1,000 lower than a competing plan, but that costs $100 more per month and offers similar coverage after the deductible.
 Buying it would mean that you’d spend an extra $1,200 in premiums, to possibly save $1,000 if you have a significant claim.
 That’s why it’s important to spend a little time crunching numbers before you select a plan.

 And if one of the plans you’re considering is HSA-qualified, don’t forget to account for the potential tax savings if you were to contribute to an HSA during the year.
-Assuming you’d be willing and able to make contributions to an HSA, you’d want to subtract the tax savings from the total amount that each plan is going to cost you, so that you can get an accurate overall picture of how each plan would affect your finances.
+Assuming you’d be willing and able to contribute to an HSA, you’d want to subtract the tax savings from the total amount that each plan is going to cost you, so that you can get an accurate overall picture of how each plan would affect your finances.
 You may want to speak with a tax professional to understand exactly how HSA contributions would affect your overall tax burden.

-Silver plans’ cost-sharing subsidies
+5. Consider Silver plans’ cost-sharing subsidies

 Silver plans have proven to be by far the most popular choice in the exchanges, accounting for well over half of all enrollments in the first nine years of ACA implementation.
+For 2024 coverage, 54% of exchange enrollees picked Silver plans.3

 Cost-sharing subsidies are automatically included in Silver plans for enrollees whose income makes them eligible to receive cost-sharing subsidies.
 Cost-sharing subsidies are not available at the other metal levels, and do not show up among the available plan selections for people with income too high for CSR eligibility.
 These plans have lower out-of-pocket maximums and higher actuarial value than a regular Silver plan – they’ll save you money when you need to use your health coverage.
 And you can apply your premium subsidy towards their purchase price.